Once upon a time, I loved to entertain. Big parties. Casual gatherings. Intimate dinner parties. I loved it all.

 Somewhere along the way, the effort involved in entertaining and hosting dinner parties became too much.
 We could barely keep up with basic tasks of survival, and the thought of adding extra chores to my list of to-dos — extra grocery shopping, extra cleaning, and extra meal preparation — seemed like too much work.
 So we stopped hosting casual dinner parties.
 Instead, we meet friends at restaurants and bars.
 We have date nights alone.
 And we save entertaining for special occasions, like birthdays and holidays.

 Lately, though, I’ve been thinking a lot about those dinner parties of days gone by.
 I miss them.
 I miss my friends.
 I miss the way conversation unfolds when people sit around a table.
-About a year ago, I heard about Friday Night Meatballs, and a couple months ago I read an article called “5 Rules for Hosting a Crappy Dinner Party (and Seeing Your Friends More Often),” and I thought: Why am I making this so damn hard?
+About a year ago, I heard about Friday Night Meatballs, and a couple of months ago I read an article called “5 Rules for Hosting a Crappy Dinner Party (and Seeing Your Friends More Often),” and I thought: Why am I making this so damn hard?
 Maybe there’s a way to gather together with friends without the hassles?
 Maybe there’s a way to socialize without spending my kids’ college fund on babysitters?
 Maybe there’s a way to have a kick-ass time at a half-ass dinner party?

 And then it hit me: No one was making it difficult to have friends over other than me.
 I was the one creating this unattainable standard of perfection.
 I had confused entertaining with hospitality, and made these gatherings of friends into something that they didn’t need to be.
 They were supposed to be about conversation, laughter, and togetherness.
 It didn’t matter if I served grilled cheese or filet mignon, whether I had matching wine glasses or red Solo cups, whether my house was spotless or littered with baseball cards and dust bunnies.